THE COMPLETE TOPICAL AUTHORITY GUIDE

 Topical authority is Google's trust signal for expertise.
-Sites that demonstrate deep, comprehensive coverage of a topic rank higher — not just for competitive head terms, but across every related query.
+Sites that demonstrate deep, comprehensive coverage rank higher — not just for competitive head terms, but across every related query.
 It's the most durable competitive moat in SEO.
-This guide shows you exactly how to build it and how Harbor accelerates the process.

 6x